Jophmukendi/Network_Inventory/README.md

 # Joph Network Inventory

-Joph Network Inventory is a web-based application designed to centralize the management of network infrastructure.
+JophNet is a web-based application designed to centralize the management of network infrastructure.
 It provides network administrators with a structured system for managing devices, interfaces, IP addresses, VLANs, locations, and operational statuses.

 The application provides the following benefits: